carallon/pharos-controller-api/sphinx-src/http-api/cloud.rst

 GET
 ===

-Returns the state of connectivity to the cloud remote management system.
+Returns the state of connectivity to the remote site.

 ``GET /api/cloud``